 We all know how important communication is.
 For it to be effective, it depends on factors including its presentation, the tone, details of the message, and even non-verbal cues like body language and facial expressions.
 But during COVID-19, communication has transformed in unique ways; businesses are relying more on emails, teleconferencing tools, and digital communication platforms.

-In a recent report, about 63% of employees said they wanted daily updates from employers while working from home, and 20% said they wanted communications several times a day.
+, about 63% of employees said they wanted daily updates from employers while working from home, and 20% said they wanted communications several times a day.
 The frequency of communication varies for all businesses, however, the point stands that it’s an important part for business continuity.
 For IT pros in particular, they’ve played a vital role in how well messages and instructions are delivered.

 With many organizations beginning to plan for a return to the office (RTO), there are a few lessons learned by IT pros and tips that may be useful when preparing for the future.